cpfaff/rbefdata_paper/paper/rbefdata.md

 ### BEF-China and the BEFdata portal

-The BEF-China experiment is a Biodiversity Ecosystem Functioning (BEF) experiment funded by the German science foundation (DFG, FOR 891).
-It is located in the subtropics of China in the provinces Jianxi and Zhejiang.
-The BEF-China research group (www.bef-china.de) uses two main research platforms.
+The  BEF- (Biodiversity and Ecosystem Functioning) China project is a research group whose aim is to disentangle the 'The role of tree and shrub diversity for production, erosion control, element cycling, and species conservation in Chinese subtropical forest ecosystems'.
+The BEF-China research group (www.bef-china.de) is funded by the German science foundation (DFG, FOR 891) and uses two main research platforms located in the provinces Jiangxi and Zhejiang.
+The Main experiment was established in 2009 and 2010 as the first large scale forest biodiversity–ecosystem functioning (BEF) experiment in the highly species-rich subtropics.
+In total, the area covers 50 ha and there are 566 plots of 400 trees each, ranging in diversity from monocultures to 24-species mixtures.
+The experiment used 42 native tree species and 10 shrub species, combined into different species pools.
+More than 400 000 tree and shrub saplings were planted.
-An experimental forest diversity gradient of 50~ha, and 27 observational plots of 30x30 m each located in the Gutianshan Nature Reserve.
+In a parallel observational approach, a total of 27 Comparative Study Plots (CSPs) of 30x30 m each were set up in existing forests in the adjacent Gutianshan National Nature Reserve (Zhejiang Province) in 2008.
 The observational plots were selected according to a crossed sampling design along tree species richness and stand age.
-The data for the workflow on carbon pools stems from 22 to 116 years consisting of 14 to 35 species (cite Bruelheide, 2010).
+The CSPs address the impact of successional age on ecosystem functioning, providing a basis for assessing the successional processes at work across tree species diversity in the Main Experiment.
+(cite Bruelheide et al., 2012).

 The [BEFdata](http://befdataproduction.biow.uni-leipzig.de/) portal is an open source data management platform developed within the BEF-China project.
-It adheres to standards like the Ecological Metadata Language for describing datasets with metadata and is specialized in harmonizing small heterogeneous data that usually has to be dealt with in BEF.
-But its specialization makes it also very valuable to use in any other scientific domain that needs to deal with complex small and heterogeneous data.
+It adheres to standards like the Ecological Metadata Language for describing datasets with metadata and is specialized in harmonizing small heterogeneous data that usually has to be dealt with in BEF research.

-The portal offers a social component where researchers can shop datasets and write a paper proposals based on the datasets in the shopping cart.
-In the process of creating a proposal some information like a title, a rationale, an envisaged journal and date needs to be provided.
-Sending in a proposal a researcher asks for access to the datasets and provides the data owners with necessary information about the paper.
-The data owners then can decide if and how they like to participate in the upcoming paper or if they only like to get acknowledged for providing their data (cite Karin).
+However, its specialization makes it also very valuable to use in any other scientific domain that needs to deal with complex small and heterogeneous datasets.

 ### The proposal

-We use an already published dataset as an example to present the functionalities and inter linkages between the BEF-China data portal and `rbefdata`.
-To test the effect of species richness on system N retention and tree sapling N uptake we conducted a 15N tracer experiment in a young tree plantation.
-To this end, saplings of four abundant early successional tree species have been planted in monoculture, in two- and four-species mixtures, and as individual trees.
-Afforestations are increasing globally to produce timber and pulp wood, but also to enhance ecosystem services such as carbon sequestration, nutrient retention, or groundwater recharge.
-In order to further optimise these services with regard to balanced nutrient (particularly nitrogen) cycles, it is important to know whether the use of mixtures of native tree species in afforestation projects promotes greater acquisition and retention of nitrogen compared to the currently established large-scale monoculture.
+The portal facilitates research cooperation by the tool of paper proposals.
+Sending in a proposal, a researcher asks for access to the datasets and proposes his/her research idea to the dataowners and possible collaborators.
+This more social component of the portal allows to include and acknowledge all researchers involved in the data sampling process, promotes collaborations between research units, avoids publication initiatives of the same research ideas and adds to the transparency of data publication.
+To create a paper proposal the researcher can shop datasets which are to be included in the analyses.
+Furthermore basic information such as the title, the rationale, the envisaged journal and date needs to be provided.
+The data owners and proposed collaborators are informed and can decide if and how they like to participate in the upcoming paper or if they only like to get acknowledged for providing their data (cite Karin).
+Furthermore the datasets assembled by the paper proposal can be readily imported in one step to the R environment by rbefdata.

+### rbefdata

+The development of the `rbefdata` package started within the BEF-China project.
+Meanwhile it is part of the rOpenSci package portfolio (http://ropensci.org/), which is a community driven approach to wrap all science APIs and to create solutions to pull data from different repositories into R for analysis.
+The package can be installed from the CRAN package repository (https://github.com/befdata/befdata) and enables access to the data and meta data structures of the database.  rbefdata provides convenient methods to pull single or multiple datasets into the R environment in one step for analysis.
+Additionally, it offers functions that help to upload final results datasets with the Rscripts attached.
+The supply of Rscripts which have been used to derive the results from the original datasets provides a valuable insight into data provenance and is a stepping stone for reproducible research.

+## Usecase (results)
+In this paper we use an already published dataset as a usecase to present the functionalities and inter linkages between the BEF-China data portal and `rbefdata`.
+However, we will as well give some ecological background of the datasets used and the respective analyses.
+We created a paper proposal with the following rationale:
+'Knowledge of biodiversity effects on nutrient cycling patterns in subtropical forest ecosystems is still very limited, particularly as regards macronutrients such as nitrogen and phosphorus.
+Experimental approaches using tree saplings may promote an understanding of mechanisms that underlie nutrient acquisition and cycling in early successional stages of secondary forests and forest plantations.
+Insights in the potential of nutrient retention of young tree plantations are of particular interest in China, where large areas have been reforested in order to counteract soil erosion and to increase the soils’ water and nutrient retention capacity.
+In this study we planted saplings of four abundant early successional (evergreen and deciduous) tree species in monocultures, two- and four-species combination to test the effect of species richness on nitrogen acquisition and retention by using a 15N tracer experiment.
+A crucial question in BEF research is the appropriate time scale of experiments which allows species richness effects to emerge.
+This question gains importance when long-lived and slowly growing organisms such as trees are considered.
+We wanted to analyse whether species richness effects occur during the establishment phase of early successional tree species typical of subtropical forests of China.
+More precisely we wanted to test the following hypotheses:
+(H1) Nitrogen acquisition and retention increases with species richness due complementary effects in species mixtures.
+(H2) Species richness effects strengthen over time.'
+The respective proposal can be assessed under (url)

+###

 Four species were chosen for the experiment: Schima superba Gardn. et Champ. and Elaeocarpus decipiens Hemsley (evergreen), Quercus serrata Murray and